-On November 6, 2017, three individuals, Ken Fisher, Kevin Baxter and Fred Holmes (the "Contractors"), filed a complaint with the Superior Court of California, County of Alameda, alleging breach of contract, a breach of the implied covenant of good faith and fair dealing and violation of Section 17200 et seq. of the California Business and Professions Code, purportedly predicated on an alleged breach of Section 10b-5 of the Securities Exchange Act of 1934.
-The Contractors filed a First Amended Complaint on November 22, 2017, adding four more claims: anticipatory breach of contract, conversion, unjust enrichment, and promissory estoppel.
-The Contractors then filed an "Amendment to Complaint" on December 8, 2017, which purported to dismiss their Section 17200 claim.
-On March 2, 2018, the Contractors filed and served a Second Amended Complaint, which asserts claims for breach of contract, anticipatory breach of contract, breach of the implied covenant of good faith and fair dealing, and conversion.
-The claims are all based on the Contractors' assertion that they were entitled to be granted options to purchase 350,000 shares of our common stock on the basis of a term sheet between us and the Contractors signed in July 2007.
-The Contractors claim that our subsequent one-for-five and one-for-17 reverse stock splits should not apply to their option awards.
-On the basis of their allegations, the Contractors' claims are without merit and are disputing them vigorously.
+On November 6, 2017 three individuals, Ken Fisher, Kevin Baxter and Fred Holmes (the "Contractors"), filed a complaint with the Superior Court of California, County of Alameda, alleging breach of contract, a breach of the implied covenant of good faith and fair dealing and violation of Section 17200 et seq. of the California Business and Professions Code, purportedly predicated on an alleged breach of Section 10b-5 of the Securities Exchange Act of 1934.
+On October 4, 2018, the parties reached a binding settlement.
+The Contractors filed a Notice of Unconditional Settlement on October 9, 2018, which gives them 45 days from October 4, 2018 to file a request for dismissal.
+The Contractors filed a request for dismissal on October 24, 2018 and such dismissal was entered as requested on October 24, 2018.